TheOdinProject/curriculum/web_development_101/installations/installing_ruby.md

 Before we can install Ruby, we need to install some base packages.
 We will use the terminal to install all of the programs.

-#### Step 1.0: Open up your Terminal
+#### Step 1.1: Open the Terminal

-* In your Applications folder find "Utilities" and double click on "Terminal".

-* Alternatively use Spotlight (`CMD + Space`) or Launchpad and type "Terminal".
+In your Applications folder, find "Utilities" and double click "Terminal".
+Alternatively, using Spotlight (`CMD + Space`) or Launchpad, type "Terminal".

-The rest of the installations will take place inside of this terminal window.
+The rest of the instructions are done inside this terminal window.

-#### Step 1.1: Installing xcode
+#### Step 1.2: Install Xode

+First, you need to install Xcode, which is a program provided by Apple for programming.
+Xcode will install many programs that are needed for Ruby and Git and should take 10-15 minutes to install.

-Type `xcode-select --install` into your terminal and press enter.
+Type `xcode-select --install` in your terminal and press `enter`.
 You may need to click "Install" when prompted.

-This will install XCode - A program provided by Apple for programming.
-It will install a lot of necessary programs we need for Ruby and Git.
-This should take 10-15 minutes to install.

-#### Step 1.2: Installing homebrew
+#### Step 1.3: Install Homebrew

-Now that XCode is finished installing, we can continue.
-The next program we need to install is called [homebrew](https://brew.sh/).
-Homebrew makes it easy to install other programs we will need.
-From inside of the terminal type:
+The next program you need to install is [Homebrew](https://brew.sh/), which makes it easy to install other programs you'll need.
+From inside the terminal, type the following:

 ~~~bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ~~~

 You will be prompted to enter your password.
-When typing your password you may not get any visual feedback, but rest assured your password is being entered.
-Once you are done typing your password, press enter.
+When typing your password, you may not get any visual feedback, but rest assured that your password is being entered.
+Once you're done typing your password, press `enter`.

 Congratulations!
 You've installed the prerequisites!
-When you're ready let's move on and install Git.

-### Step 2: Installing git and Heroku
+### Step 2: Install Git and Heroku

-Git is one of the most powerful tools in your toolbelt.
-Git tracks changes in the code, allows collaboration and many other things.
-Not to worry - You'll learn more about this soon!
+Git is a version control program and one of the most powerful tools in your developer toolbelt.
+You'll learn more about Git later on.

-#### Step 2.1: Updating git
+#### Step 2.1: Update Git

-MacOS already comes with a version of git, but we should update it to the latest version.
-To do that it's as simple as:
+MacOS already comes with a version of Git, but you should update to the latest version.
+In the terminal, type

 ~~~bash
 brew install git
 ~~~

-This will install the latest version of git.
+This will install the latest version of Git.
 Easy, right?

-#### Step 2.2: Installing Heroku
+#### Step 2.2: Install Heroku

-Let's repeat the installation process with Heroku:
+Next, install Heroku:

 ~~~bash
 brew install heroku/brew/heroku
 ~~~

-This will install the command line interface for Heroku, a free website that can host your Ruby on Rails application.
-More about this later.
+This command will install the command line interface for Heroku, a free website that can host your Ruby on Rails applications.
+You'll learn more about this later.

-### Step 3: Installing Ruby
+### Step 3: Install Ruby

-The next program we need to install is Ruby.
-Ruby is a scripting language very similar to Python (if you've heard of that before).
+Now you're ready to install Ruby.
+We're going to use a tool called `rbenv`, which makes it easy to install and manage Ruby versions.

-#### Step 3.1: Installing rbenv
+#### Step 3.1: Install rbenv

-To make our lives easier in the long run, we will install a Ruby version manager.
-This version manager, named "rbenv", makes it easy to switch between different versions of ruby.

-To install rbenv, run the following in your terminal:
+To install `rbenv`, run the following in your terminal:

 ~~~bash
 brew install rbenv
 ~~~

-then run:
+Then, run this command:

 ~~~bash
 rbenv init